CSCI 151 Lab: The Sortimator

 Step 3.2: Testing

-Run your code through the SorterTester
+Run your code through the SorterTester suite to make

 sure your implementation has the correct behavior.